-Special Education students benefit exponentially from the efficient and timely implementation of academic interventions and accommodations, therefore the SEAC supports all efforts to make delivery of services more efficient and effective.
-The committee will continue to monitor and make recommendations as needed on all Special Education plans, programs and the implementation of those plans and programs.
+Special Education students benefit exponentially from the efficient and timely implementation of academic interventions and accommodations, therefore SEAC supports all efforts to make delivery of services more efficient and effective.
+The committee will continue to monitor and make recommendations as needed on all Special Education plans and programs.

-The SEAC will also update the committee bylaws and bring them into alignment with current operating procedures, while being compliant to all Virginia guidelines.
+SEAC will also update the committee bylaws and bring them into alignment with current operating procedures, while being compliant to all Virginia guidelines.

-The SEAC will provide input to the school board on the annual budget and its impact on children with disabilities.
+SEAC will provide input to the school board on the annual budget and impacts on children with disabilities.